buzz/mediainfo.js/docs/getting-started/usage.md

 most useful option.

 :::note
-The library including the [result object][MediaInfoType] is fully typed to enhance the developer experience in supported editors.
+The library including the [result object][MediaInfoResult] is fully typed to enhance the developer experience in supported editors.
 :::